sunnyvale-academy/ITS-ICT_Microservices/labs/01-Fork_and_clone_this_repo/README.md

 Open your browser and go to: https://github.com/sunnyvale-academy/ITS-ICT_Microservices

-The ITS-ICT_Microservices repo home page opens:
+The ITS-ICT_Microservices repo home page opens.

 Click on **Fork** button at the top-right of the screen.
 GitHub asks you to authenticate.